navidrome/website/content/en/docs/Usage/configuration-options.md

 ## Configuration File

 Navidrome tries to load the configuration from a `navidrome.toml` file in the current working directory.
+You can put any of the [configuration options below](#available-options) in this file.
 Example of a configuration file:

 ```toml
 LogLevel = "INFO"